PaulPrpl/DuckyScript-sshWindowsPrivilegedAccount/README.md

 Please note that the group 'Administrators' can vary depending on the machine's locale.
 The opened terminal won't close after the test.

-You'll need a BadUSB device (like Rubber Ducky, CactuS WHID HID, FlipperZero), and an unlocked session with admin privileges must be present on the targeted machine.
+You'll need a BadUSB device (like Rubber Ducky, Cactus WHID, FlipperZero), and an unlocked session with admin privileges must be present on the targeted machine.

 **Use this script only for testing or demonstration purposes.
 You are solely responsible for your actions.**